 EVA is a single-layer material, while EPE has a multi-layer structure (EVA-POE-EVA) offering enhanced moisture and PID resistance.

-Standard EVA provides basic protection, but for higher PID resistance, EPE or POE encapsulants are recommended.
+Standard EVA (Ethylene Vinyl Acetate) provides basic protection, but for higher PID resistance, EPE or POE encapsulants are recommended.